GrdJL/grdjl.github.io/README.md

 ## About the Project

-Github placeholder for the Longfort Consulting website which aims to introduce my wife's portolio & the her contact information.
+Github placeholder for the Longfort Consulting website which aims to introduce my wife's portolio & her contact information.